 The number of indexing operations for each product is equal to the number of variants for that product.

-For example, if you update 5 products with 4 variants each, the total number of indexing operations will be 20 (5 times 4).
+For example, if you update 5 products with 4 variants each, the total number of indexing operations is 20 (5 times 4).

 - Collection updates